jarlold/porthack/README.md

 # PortHack
 A script to try a bunch of obvious steps in service exploitation, this script is very 'noisy' and probably shouldn't be used on a system with any sort of IDS or ICE.
+The goal of this script is to get as far as possible into the exploitation process without user input.

 tl;dr<br>